 The design below includes a wall fence all around three sides to cover the area because the ball will go out of range while throwing it towards the target, which is why it is necessary to put the walls all around it.
-There is a slingshot placed in front of the area to hit the target and 2-target boxing balls will be dangling from middle of the booth and the other 2 the auto set targets will be in the left and right down in the middle of the booth.
-The Prototype model shown below in figure 27 is the initial Prototype design of the proposed system.
+There is a slingshot placed in front of the area to hit the target and 3-target boxing balls will be dangling from the middle of the booth.
+The Prototype model shown below in Figure 27 is the initial Prototype design of the proposed system.

-Figure 24: Prototype Design
+Figure 27: Prototype Design